On Picard Groups of Perfectoid Covers of Toric Varieties: Introduction

 In positive characteristic, perfectoid spaces arise functorially from varieties over $\F_p(t)$ by taking the \textit{completed perfection}: first taking the perfect closure and then completing the underlying rings with respect to the $t$-adic topology.
 In mixed characteristic, the constructions are more subtle, but there are several known analogues including constructions for projective space, toric varieties \cite[Section 8]{ScholzePS}, and abelian varieties \cite{Peteretal}.

 In \cite{DHthesis}, the first author studies the first case, considering the perfectoid analogue of projective space (dubbed \textit{projectivoid space}), and shows among other things that it has Picard group canonically isomorphic to $\Z[p^{-1}]$.
 In this manuscript, we investigate whether the methods developed in \cite{DHthesis} apply to other classes of naturally arising perfectoid spaces, noticing that the construction of projectivoid space is a special case of the more general construction of perfectoid covers of toric varieties \cite[Section 8]{ScholzePS}.
 In positive characteristic, this construction coincides with the completed perfection.
-The following is a generalization of the first author's result \cite[Theorem 3.4]{DHthesis}.

-\begin{Th} Let $K$ be a perfectoid field with residue characteristic $p>0$, and $\Sigma$ be a complete smooth fan consisting of strongly convex rational cones.
+The following is a generalization of the first author's result \cite[Theorem 3.4]{DHthesis}. \begin{Th} Let $K$ be a perfectoid field with residue characteristic $p>0$, and $\Sigma$ be a complete smooth fan consisting of strongly convex rational cones.
 Let $X = X_{\Sigma,K}$ be the toric variety over $K$ associated to $\Sigma$ and let $\X\to X$ be its perfectoid cover.
-Then the Picard group $\Pic(\X)$ is canonically isomorphic to $\Pic(X)[p^{-1}]$. \end{Th}
+Then the Picard group $\Pic(\X)$ is canonically isomorphic to $\Pic(X)[p^{-1}]$. \end{Th} We prove this in a similar way to \cite{DHthesis}, noticing first that $\X$ has a natural integral model whose special fiber is the scheme theoretic perfect closure of the toric variety associated to $\Sigma$ over the residue field of $K$.
+The analogous result for scheme theoretic perfect closures is easily deduced, leaving two steps: first that every line bundle over the residue deforms uniquely to the integral model, and second that every line bundle on $\X$ extens uniquely to the integral model.

 With Theorem \ref{main} we may identify a line bundle $\cL$ on $\X$ with a formal $p$-power root $\cM^{1/p^k}$ of a line bundle $\cM$ on $X$.
-We then compute the cohomology of $\cL$ in terms of the cohomology of powers of $\cM$, generalizing \cite[Theorem 3.18]{DHthesis}.
+We then compute the cohomology of $\cL$ in terms of the cohomology of powers of $\cM$, generalizing {\cite[Theorem 3.26]{DHthesis}}.